5861 S. Kyrene Rd. #11, Tempe AZ 85283 480-478-2934

 4. Light on Yoga, BKS Iyengar

-5. Yoga Anatomy, Leslie Kaminoff (Any Edition)
+5. Yoga Anatomy, Leslie Kaminoff (Second Edition)

-2. Journal Entries (electronically submitted, you will be given topics or statements to reflect upon in your entries)
+2. Ten Journal Entries (electronically submitted, you will be given topics or statements to reflect upon in your entries)

 *At least one observation must be at Hegel Yoga.
 Teacher signature required from any observations by the observed teacher.